How to develop a data driven culture?

 “The main engine of our action is meaning” – Michel Lejoyeux, Management Expert – University of Paris-Diderot.

-As previously explained, a data transformation project requires the involvement of the men and women of the organization.
+As explained above, a data transformation project requires the involvement of the men and women in the organization.

 Aware of the aversion to change in human beings, it is essential to provide a change management system adapted to this type of project.
 To do so, this work must be done at the beginning of the project.
-The earlier the change support is provided, the greater the chances of success.
+The earlier the change process is accompanied, the greater the chances of success.

 To encourage change, it is essential to engage employees in understanding why to change.
-Help them visualize a clear picture of what their business will look like tomorrow, thanks to this transformation.
+Help them visualize a clear picture of what their company will look like tomorrow, thanks to this transformation.

 The challenge is to bring meaning to the project and to define a vision, a clear ambition in order to gain the support of the greatest number.
 This work will allow for deep reflection on change.
 They imply the implementation of an organized and targeted communication to try to dissipate the brakes generated by the change and limit the risk of failure.

 Data transformation is a long-term project that requires patience and commitment.
 The key success factor in transformation projects is change management.
-Without buy-in and acceptance of the new organization, the transformation will not happen.
+Without buy-in and acceptance of the new organization, the transformation will not take place.

 In the years to come, the stakes around data skills will be higher and higher.
 The tension on these profiles is increasing on the labor market.
-Companies will need to be innovative in attracting and retaining these skills to ensure continued growth of the organization’s data maturity.
+Companies will need to be innovative in attracting and retaining these skills to ensure constant growth in the organization’s data maturity.

-At SQORUS, we support our customers in a wide range of issues related to this data transformation: Strategic Council, Data consulting, Change management, Data analysis and processing, Analytics, Dashboards…
+At SQORUS, we support our customers in a wide range of data transformation issues: strategic Council, data consulting, change management, data analysis and processing, analytics, dashboards…